rgl/pulumi-typescript-azure-native-postgres/README.md

 #    InternalServerError because there is no capacity in the given region. try
 #    modifying the region and sku to see if it helps.
 pulumi up
-# provision in troubleshoot mode.
+# provision in troubleshooting mode.
+# NB for more information see the troubleshooting section in this document.
 #pulumi up --logtostderr --logflow -v=9 2>pulumi.log
 ```